cbopp-art/lazyFade/README.md

 fadeDelay.js
 ======

 This [jQuery](http://www.jquery.com) Plugin simply fades a row of elements but in a smoothly way.
-The fade of each next element gets delayed slightly what gives to the whole transition a precious touch.
+The fade of each next element gets delayed slightly what gives a precious touch to the whole transition.

 ###Demo
 Coming soon...